Deadly earthquake hits Indonesia's Sulawesi island | DW | 15.01.2021

-At least three people have died and dozens are injured after a powerful quake damaged buildings.
-A hospital has collapsed, trapping patients and staff.
+At least six people have died and over 600 are injured after a powerful quake damaged buildings.
+A large number of people are believed to be trapped under rubble.

-An earthquake struck Indonesia's Sulawesi island early on Friday morning, killing at least three people and injuring dozens more.
+An earthquake struck Indonesia's Sulawesi island early on Friday morning, killing at least six people and more than 600 others.

-Several buildings collapsed, including at least one hotel, the National Disaster Mitigation Agency confirmed.

-A hospital was also flattened, trapping more than a dozen patients and staff, reported news agency AFP.
+Many buildings were damaged.
+Two hospitals and the building that houses the provincial government offices collapsed, said Muhammad Idris, secretary to the governor on national television.

+A large number of people are trapped under the rubble, officials said.

-The epicentre of the quake was six kilometers (3.73 miles) northeast of Majene city and measured at a depth of 10 kilometers.
+The epicenter of the quake was six kilometers (3.73 miles) northeast of Majene city and measured at a depth of 10 kilometers.

 Thousands of people left their homes when the quake hit.

 At least 60 homes have been damaged.
-The governor's office and a mall were also impacted, Sudirman Samual, a journalist based in Mamuju, north of the epicenter, told news agency Reuters.
+A mall was also impacted, Sudirman Samual, a journalist based in Mamuju, north of the epicenter, told news agency Reuters.

+The country's search-and-rescue agency earlier said at least one hotel had collapsed.
+It later clarified that the hotel had partially caved in.

-At the hospital in Mamuji, a rescuer explained: "There are patients and hospital employees trapped under the rubble and we're now trying to reach them."
+At the hospital in Mamuju, a rescuer explained: "There are patients and hospital employees trapped under the rubble and we're now trying to reach them."

 A video circulating on social media showed rescue workers checking on two sisters who were trapped under rubble.
 It was not clear where they were trapped.